UltraCart/rest_api_v2_sdk_python/docs/ItemApi.md

 api_instance = GiftCertificateApi(api_client())

     digital_item_oid = 1 # int | The digital item oid to retrieve.
-    limit = 100 # int | The maximum number of records to return on this one API call.
-(Default 100, Max 2000) (optional) if omitted the server will use the default value of 100 offset = 0 # int | Pagination of the record set.
-Offset is a zero based index. (optional) if omitted the server will use the default value of 0 since = "_since_example" # str | Fetch items that have been created/modified since this date/time. (optional) sort = "_sort_example" # str | The sort order of the items.
-See Sorting documentation for examples of using multiple values and sorting by ascending and descending. (optional) expand = "_expand_example" # str | The object expansion to perform on the result.
-See documentation for examples (optional) placeholders = True # bool | Whether or not placeholder values should be returned in the result.
-Useful for UIs that consume this REST API. (optional)

     # example passing only required values which don't have defaults set
     try:
         # Retrieve a digital item from the digital library, which are digital files that may be attached to normal items
         api_response = api_instance.get_digital_item(digital_item_oid)
-        pprint(api_response)
-    except ultracart.ApiException as e:
-        print("Exception when calling ItemApi->get_digital_item: %s\n" % e)

-    # example passing only required values which don't have defaults set
-    # and optional values
-    try:
-        # Retrieve a digital item from the digital library, which are digital files that may be attached to normal items
-        api_response = api_instance.get_digital_item(digital_item_oid, limit=limit, offset=offset, since=since, sort=sort, expand=expand, placeholders=placeholders)
         pprint(api_response)
     except ultracart.ApiException as e:
         print("Exception when calling ItemApi->get_digital_item: %s\n" % e)